Deveshbhatla/Deveshbhatla/README.md

 ### Hi there 👋, I'm Devesh
-I have most of my projects based on Android
+I have most of my projects based on Application Development
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 💬 Ask me about anything
 - 📫 How to reach me: